The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 45

 The Williams Companies, Inc. dividend comes from one of the largest natural gas infrastructure operators in the United States, running over 30,000 miles of pipelines including the Transco system.
-WMB currently pays a 2.63% yield.
-Shareholders receive $2.05 per share annually in quarterly payments, with the next ex-dividend date on June 12, 2026.
-The low beta of 0.601 makes this stock a natural fit for income investors who want energy exposure with below-market price volatility.
+WMB currently pays a 2.73% yield.
+Shareholders receive $2.05 per share annually in quarterly payments, with the next ex-dividend date set for September 11, 2026.
+The low beta of 0.615 makes this an energy stock that moves less than the broader market, which appeals to income investors prioritizing steadier price behavior.

-The Williams Companies, Inc. pays out 87.1% of earnings as dividends, a payout ratio classified as high (above 75%).
-That level is supported by the company's infrastructure model: long-haul pipelines like Transco and gathering networks across the Marcellus, Utica, and other major shale basins generate demand tied to natural gas throughput rather than commodity prices.
-The Williams Companies, Inc. dividend safety faces its clearest pressure from that payout ratio itself, which leaves limited room to absorb an earnings shortfall without affecting the dividend.
+The Williams Companies, Inc. pays out 81.5% of earnings as dividends, a payout ratio classified as high (above 75%).
+That level is supported by the company's role as a fee-based infrastructure operator, moving natural gas through pipelines like Transco and processing it across major shale regions including the Marcellus and Utica.
+The Williams Companies, Inc. dividend safety faces its clearest pressure from that payout ratio itself: at 81.5%, there is limited room to absorb an earnings decline before the dividend would come under strain.

 The Williams Companies, Inc. dividend history shows a CAGR of 9.9% per year from 2009 to 2025.
-Per-share payments grew from $0.44 to $2.00 over that period (2026 is a partial year and excluded from the CAGR calculation).
+Per-share payments grew from $0.44 to $2.00 over that period (with 2026 a partial year and not included in the CAGR calculation).
 The largest annual increase in the window was 59.8% in 2011, though the history also contains at least one year-over-year decline exceeding 5%, so growth has not been linear.
+Eight consecutive years of increases through 2025 show the more recent trend has been steady, if slower.

 | Period | CAGR | From | To |